Whether it’s for a Sunday detox or to kick off the weekend in style, Knightsbridge has the perfect brunch spot for you

 Sette

 Located within the super luxe Bulgari Hotel, Sette is about as swish as it gets when it comes to weekend brunch.
-Diners can choose between shared items and either three or four courses of elevated dishes that include beef tartare, lobster tagliolini, and short rib and bone marrow agnolotti, with the option of adding some free-flowing champagne to the mix.
-Die-hard brunchers will no doubt also make good use of the Bloody Mary Bar, which serves variations on the cocktail depending on your preferences.
+Bringing a taste of the Big Apple to Knightsbridge, diners can choose either two or three courses that include pastrami ribeye, lobster tagliolini and a bagel tower (to share), with the option of adding some free-flowing champagne to the mix for a bottomless brunch with a New York edge.
+Die-hard brunchers will no doubt also make good use of a sweet finale of salted caramel and chocolate biscotti, and red velvet cheesecake.
 With live music also on offer, Sette is the place to go to celebrate the weekend in style.

 4 Knightsbridge Green, SW1X 7QA; settelondon.co.uk